viking0312/viking0312.github.io/docs/docker/index.md

 > --restart=[always/no] - to run container by default when docker restarts

+> -m [memory arg] - to assign memory to a container

+> --cpu-quota [5000] - to assign cpu usage, by default it's 100000

 #### Check logs for a container
 ```
 docker logs [container-id]